By Sorsa Editorial

 When to Use the XDK

-The downsides: the SDK is young (launched in early 2026, 22 stars on GitHub as of writing), documentation is still thin, and you are subject to X's pay-per-use pricing for every request.
-Every post read costs $0.005, every user lookup costs $0.01, and those charges stack up at scale.
+The XDK is the right pick if you want official support, need write access, and are starting a new project.
+The typed models make IDE autocomplete work well, and automatic pagination saves boilerplate.
+The downsides: the SDK is young (launched in early 2026, with a small but growing GitHub following), documentation is still thin, and you pay X's pay-per-use pricing for every request, so a post read costs $0.005 and a user lookup costs $0.010 and those charges stack up at scale.
+Full SDK docs live at docs.x.com/xdks/python/overview.

 Method 2: Tweepy